FAQS

 If UVA is sending an alert, does this mean that UVA isn’t safe?

-The purpose of an Emergency Notification and Community Alert is to tell the UVA community about potential and dangerous situations near our homes or workplaces so that we have both time and information necessary to take appropriate precautions.
+The purpose of an Emergency Notification and Safety Advisory is to tell the UVA community about potential and dangerous situations near our homes or workplaces so that we have both time and information necessary to take appropriate precautions.
 A safe community is an involved community.

 Department of Safety and Security